emansasu7/bmi-calculator/README.md

 # bmi-calculator

-This is a simple project that uses NodeJS
+This is a simple web application that uses NodeJS

 This was my first time creating a backend app.
-They are many BMI calculators out there, but I just wanted to grasp some of the basics of #backenddevelopment. 😅
+They are many BMI calculators out there, but I just wanted to use this concept to grasp and solidify some of the knowledge I recently learnt and some of the basics of #backenddevelopment. 😅